 Accordingly, the issue of what is the proper standard of care commonly arises a key issue argued within a careless driving case.
 Establishing what type of conduct falls above the standard often requires research and review of prior cases with similar circumstances as well as an objectively based assessment of what, per the Beauchamp case, would be expected of "ordinary prudent drivers".

 A careless driving charge is a very serious charge with potentially very harsh penalties for those charged with the general careless driving offence and potentially very severe penalties for those charged with the careless driving causing death or injury offence.
 The defence strategies available for defending the charges are, essentially, the same, whereas the elements of the two charges are identical except where the the obvious difference for careless driving causing death or injury involves a death or an injury.

 Page 1 - Careless Driving, Introduction Page 2 - Careless Driving, Causing Death or Injury

 may be the answer to the question:

-Who is a Paralegal in Barrie that fights careless driving charges?
+Who is a Paralegal in Barrie that can fight a careless driving ticket?

 Who fights careless driving charges in New Tecumseth?

-Who is a Paralegal in Midhurst that defends careless driving charges?
+Who is a Paralegal in Schomberg that defends careless driving charges?